Most trusted astrology platform worldwide

 The way we'd suggest doing it: get the starting letter from the Nakshatra calculator first.
 That's step one.
 Then pick a few names you actually like with that letter.
 Run those names through numerology and see which one has the best match with the Life Path Number.
 You're basically filtering twice — once through astrology, once through numerology.

 Our tool handles both parts in a single report.
 You enter the birth details, it gives you the Nakshatra letter and also checks the numerology side.
-Give it a try — the form's right above.
+Explore numerology names and give it a try — the form's right above.

 04